dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

     accum_reward += r
     if terminal:
         break
+    # some preprocess function with resizing, turning to grayscale, etc
+    # s = preprocess(s, w, h, channels)
 return s, accum_reward, terminal, info
 ```

 **Preprocessing input screen.** Since we are using ConvNets - they have no internal memory, unlike recurrent neural networks.
 Without having information about previous frames - agent won't be able to infer the velocity of game objects.
 In DeepMind paper they solve this problem by taking last four screen images, converting them to grayscale, resizing to 84x84 and stacking together.
 As shown on figure 3 and 4, having such history about previous frames gives us an information about objects velocity.
-Combined with action repeat approach, we will stack only every 4th frame, so the input to the network will be: 1st, 5th, 9th and 13th frame ([implementation](https://github.com/dbobrenko/async-deeprl/blob/master/asyncrl/environment.py#L50)).
+Combined with action repeat approach, we will stack only every 4th frame, so the input to the network will be: 1st, 5th, 9th and 13th frame ([implementation](https://github.com/dbobrenko/async-deeprl/blob/master/asyncrl/environment.py#L109)).
 {% include image.html
+    img="/assets/posts/async-deeprl/input_pong.png"
+    title="Pong input"
+    caption="Figure 3: Example of Pong input screen."
+%}
+{% include image.html
     img="/assets/posts/async-deeprl/input_si.png"
     title="SpaceInvaders input"
-    caption="Figure 3: Example of SpaceInvaders input screen."
+    caption="Figure 4: Example of SpaceInvaders input screen."
 %}
-{% include image.html
-    img="/assets/posts/async-deeprl/input_pong.png"
-    title="Pong input"
-    caption="Figure 4: Example of Pong input screen."
-%}

 **Exploration vs. Exploitation** is yet another well-known challenge in reinforcement learning.
-It's about a struggle between **following already discovered strategy** or **exploring new one**, maybe better that current".
+It's about a struggle between **following already discovered strategy** or **exploring new one**, maybe better that current.
 In current paper, they sampled the minimum exploration rate $$\epsilon$$ from a distribution of [0.1, 0.01, 0.5] with [0.4, 0.3, 0.3] probabilities respectively, separately for each learner thread.
 During course of training, inital $$\epsilon$$ anneals from 1 to sampled minimum epsilon value over 4 millions of global frames.

 ## TensorFlow implementation<a name="Implementation"></a>
 TensorFlow sometimes feels a bit low level and verbose.
 There are a lot of wrappers to reduce code, few of them: [keras](https://keras.io/) (used in this post), [slim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim), [tflearn](http://tflearn.org/getting_started/).